Self-Hosting

 Before setting up a self-hosted worker, ensure you have:

 • A machine to run the worker — This can be a VM, a server, or even a local machine.
-Linux is recommended, but macOS is also supported.
+The worker host can run on macOS, Linux, or Windows — any machine that runs Docker.
+Linux is recommended for production deployments.

 • Docker installed — The worker uses Docker to run agent tasks.
 Verify Docker is installed and running with docker info.